 The main thread here?
 Horror isn’t always focused on the why or how but it’s always concerned with the what.

-What’s the Controlling Idea?
+What is the Horror Genre’s Controlling Idea?

 A controlling idea/theme is a simple statement that combines the story value at stake with the cause of moving it from one state to another, often its opposite.
 It’s the lesson you want your reader to come away with, usually unconsciously.
-A Controlling Idea can be stated in a single sentence that distills the argument your story attempts to make.
+A controlling idea can be stated in a single sentence that distills the argument your story attempts to make.

 Positive (prescriptive tale): Life is preserved when the protagonist overpowers or outwits the monster.